top of page

 Yes.
 You can openly and safely discuss psychedelic use in therapy.
 I maintain confidentiality and provide support within legal and ethical guidelines.
 Unless your use presents an immediate danger to yourself or others, I am not required to report anything you share.

-My goal is to help you stay safe, informed, and supported.
+My goal is to help you stay safe, informed, and supported, not to judge, direct, or influence your choices.

 4. What psychedelics can you help with?

-I offer integration therapy for adults processing experiences with psilocybin or ketamine (not a classic psychedelic).
+I offer integration therapy for adults processing experiences with psilocybin, ketamine (not a classic psychedelic), or other altered-state experiences.
 My focus is on helping you understand the insights that surfaced, regulate your nervous system, and integrate changes into daily life in a safe and grounded way.

-If you are working with your own ketamine prescriber, I can support you with the therapy portion once we have established a foundation together.
-I require at least 10 therapy sessions before integrating ketamine related work, and all medication must be prescribed and supervised by your own licensed medical provider.
+If you are working with your own ketamine prescriber, I can support you with the therapy portion focused on preparation, emotional safety, and post-session integration once we have established a foundation together.
+I require at least 10 therapy sessions before integrating ketamine-related work, and all medication must be prescribed and supervised by your own licensed medical provider.

-I do not provide, recommend, or facilitate psychedelic substances.
-All integration work is talk based and fully legal.
+I do not provide, recommend, prescribe, or facilitate psychedelic substances.
+I do not advise on dosing, sourcing, timing, or use.
+All integration work is talk-based psychotherapy and fully legal.

 5. Do you offer psychedelic therapy with substances?